radiantlogic-v8/documentation-ia-selfmanaged/documentation/configuration/authentication-configuration.md

 - [ ] `LDAP Host`: Domain Controller host name or IP
 - [ ] `Service Account Bind DN`: Service Account distinguished name.
 - [ ] `Service Account Bind Credentials`: Service Account credentials.
 - [ ] `Users DN`: distinguished name from which users are searched for.
-If users that you will grant to Identity analytics self-managed solution are located in distinct nodes, choose the root DN common to those nodes.
+If users that you will grant to Identity analytics solution are located in distinct nodes, choose the root DN common to those nodes.
 It is not possible to enter more than one DN to search for users.
 - [ ] `Username LDAP attribute`: name of the LDAP attribute which is mapped to Keycloak username.
 For instance `cn` or `sAMAccountName`.
 - [ ] `User search scope`: possible values are `One Level` or `Subtree`.
 First option means that users are search at the `Users DN` level.
 Second options means that users are searched whatever the level from `Users DN`.
 - [ ] `Groups DN`: distinguished name from which groups are searched for.
 If groups assigned to LDAP users are located in distinct nodes, choose the root DN common to those nodes.
 It is not possible to enter more than one DN to search for groups.